 By Saheeda Mohammed-Kelly RN, CCE, Certified Carseat Technician

-The best car seat is one that fits your child and car appropriately and you’ll use the best.
+It can be really stressful parents-to-be begin researching how to choose a car seat.
+But the best car seat is one that fits your child and car appropriately and you’ll use the best.

 Not all car seats fit all cars but finding car seat dimensions is easy, and you can pick one appropriate to your vehicle.
 A quick check on Consumer Reports can give you car seat safety ratings, as well as an indication on how well it will install into your car via the LATCH system or using the seat belt.